pxp888/skin/README.md

 Reduce reliance on subjective visual assessment, potentially leading to a more consistent diagnostic approach.

 #### Heuristics:
-Current skin lesion diagnosis often relies on visual examination by medical professionals.
+Current skin lesion diagnosis relies on visual examination by medical professionals.
 This approach can be time-consuming and subjective, leading to potential for misdiagnosis.

-### Data Acquisition:
-The training data will be sourced from the National Institutes of Health (NIH) website, specifically a subset of 5643 images downloaded for efficient model training.
-This dataset will contain images of various skin lesions with corresponding labels indicating their type.

 ### Features and Target Variables: